PatchworkOS 19e446b

 Variables

-syscall_descriptor_t _syscallTableStart []
+syscall_descriptor_t _syscall_table_start []

 Linker defined start of the syscall table.

-syscall_descriptor_t _syscallTableEnd []
+syscall_descriptor_t _syscall_table_end []

 Linker defined end of the syscall table.